 There are two primary reasons that doctors perform unnecessary medical procedures:

-If you suspect that your doctor has performed an unnecessary procedure, contact Meinhart, Smith and Manning at (877) 776-1219 for a free consultation.
+If you suspect that your doctor has performed an unnecessary procedure, contact Meinhart, Smith & manning, PLLC at (502) 589-2700 for a free consultation.